dkcodec/Dkcodec-ui-kit/README.md

 - `md`: Medium button (default)
 - `sm`: Small button

-Each size option adjusts the button's padding and border-radius to fit the design requirements.
+Each size option adjusts the button's or toggle's padding and border-radius to fit the design requirements.

 #### 🚀 Performance Tips